Teacup-repo/Teacup/Cloud-Native File Upload Pipeline with Lambda & SNS in AWS/readme.md

 - **SNS FIFO to SQS delivery error**: The Lambda function failed silently when publishing to the FIFO topic due to missing `MessageGroupId` and `MessageDeduplicationId`.
 Adding those parameters fixed the issue and ensured successful SQS delivery.

 ---

-Feel free to fork or extend this to include additional downstream services like DynamoDB, Step Functions, or additional Lambda processors.